 Wolli creates an interactive, sensory experience for audiences.
-Exploring the 'psychology of place', Wolli transforms an otherwise dark, cold underpass into a calming and uplifting experience for park users who pass through.
-The careful sequencing and placement of adjacent blades, where the shape of each blade relates to the ones on either side of it, progressively reveals the artwork to audiences over time, as they move through the tunnel.
+Wolli transforms an otherwise dark, cold underpass into a calming and uplifting experience for park users who pass through.
 Audiences activate the artwork through their simple act of passing through the space, making the relationship between the artwork and viewer inseparable.
 As the artist highlights, 'What you experience depends on exactly where you are...
 As you move through the space, the artwork appears to transform along with you'.